Representation & Cultural Memory

 we give things meaning by the way we represent them, and the principal means of representation in culture is language.
 By language, we do not only mean language in the strict sense of written or spoken words.
 We mean any system of representation – photography, painting, speech, writing, imaging through technology, drawing – which allows us to use signs and symbols to represent or re-present whatever exists in the world in terms of a meaningful concept, image or idea.
 2

-For Cultural Studies, (media) representations, more than mechanically mirroring something already existing in the ‘real’ world, present the event on the basis and in the context of previous representations.
-In the case of an evening news report on, say, the 2022 Midterm Elections or the on-going post-Brexit negotiations, the news report we get to see that covers these topics is a presentation of events which already have a long history and, to varying degrees, may have already been relayed through various forms of previous media discourses.
+For Cultural Studies, (media) representations, more than mechanically mirroring something already existing in the ‘real’ world, present an event on the basis and in the context of previously established meanings.
+In the case of an evening news report on, say, the 2024 US elections or the on-going post-Brexit negotiations, the news report we get to see that covers these topics is a presentation of events which already have a long history and, to varying degrees, may have already been relayed through various forms of previous media discourses.
 The presented version of events depends on the political perspective the news channel has developed, it depends on the respective editing and communication efforts of the reporters who build their representation of the events on a selection of earlier interviews and accounts of the events leading up to the news program, prior existing media memos, governmental and think tank reports, to name but a few.
 As a consequence, every representation is formed by a wider, pre-existing discourse:

 A discourse is a group of statements which provide a language for talking about – i.e. a way of representing – a particular kind of knowledge about a topic.
 When statements about a topic are made within a particular discourse, the discourse makes it possible to construct the topic in a certain way.
 It also limits the other ways in which the topic can be constructed.
 5